zsh-users/zsh-completions/README.md

 **Additional completion definitions for [Zsh](https://www.zsh.org/).**

-*This projects aims at gathering/developing new completion scripts that are not available in Zsh yet.
+*This project aims at gathering/developing new completion scripts that are not available in Zsh yet.
 The scripts may be contributed to the Zsh project when stable enough.*

+---

 ## Usage